 Biltong is an air-dried cured meat.
 It originated in South Africa, but its unique, delicious flavor has made it famous worldwide.
 You can use a variety of meats to make it, but the process is always the same.

 Plus, due to the water loss during the vinegar curing process, Biltong also has about twice the amount of protein compared to equivalent cuts of meat, making it the perfect protein-rich snack.
-Air drying also retains small amounts of fat which adds to the flavor similar to that of a rib-eye steak.
+Air drying also retains small amounts of fat, which adds to a flavor similar to that of a rib-eye steak.